As well as being eligible for Shared Ownership, you need to be able to get a mortgage and afford the other costs of owning a home too.

 What you can afford?

-We'll work with a specialist mortgage advisor to assess your financial situation when you apply for a property you liketo buy your chosen home.
-We decide the share of a property you can afford by looking at your take-home pay after tax and other financial commitments such as credit card debt.
+We’ll put you in touch with a specialist mortgage advisor to help you assess your financial situation.
+We’ll decide the share of a property you can afford by looking at your take-home pay (after tax) and other financial commitments such as credit card debt.

 Evidence of your income

 Whether you're employed or self-employed, we'll also ask for evidence of your income –

 - bank statements from the bank accounts your income has been paid into.